Dance Like Nobody’s Watching: A Guide to Dancing In Brighton

 Zodiac Allstars – Under 10, 10 – 13, 14 and over

-Cheerleading is a very versatile sport which originated in the United States.
+Cheerleading is more than dancing, considered a sport by many, originating in the United States.
 The focus is on audience entertainment, team motivation and impressive collaborative routines.
-These routines usually consist of many different components such as dance, tumbling, cheers, stunts and jumps and the time can range from one to three minutes.
-Cheerleaders train very hard to participate in cheerleading competitions and direct spectators of sports events to cheer for their team.
+These routines usually consist of many different components such as dance, tumbling, cheers, stunts and jumps, with routines lasting one to three minutes.
+Cheerleaders train very hard to participate in competitions and feature at sports events to (as the name suggests) cheer on their team.

 Moves: high V, low V, daggers, touchdown, stunts, jumps, cartwheel, forward roll, backbend